AARONCHARO/Inventory_Management_Rust/README.md

-# Decentralized Surplus Food Management System
+# Inventory Management System

-This project is a decentralized platform built on the Internet Computer for managing surplus food donations.
-It allows donors to post surplus food, receivers to claim food, and drivers to manage deliveries.
-The platform ensures robust access control and user management.
+This project is a decentralized platform built on the Internet Computer for managing inventory, suppliers, and orders.
+It allows users to create, update, retrieve, and delete inventory items, suppliers, and orders, ensuring robust and efficient management of inventory data.

 ## Key Features

-1. **Donor Management**
+1. **Item Management**
-   - **Add Donor:** Allows users to create donor profiles.
+   - **Create Item:** Allows users to create inventory items.
-   - **Get All Donors:** Retrieve a list of all donor profiles.
+   - **Get All Items:** Retrieve a list of all inventory items.
+   - **Get Item by ID:** Retrieve a specific item by its ID.
+   - **Update Item:** Update the details of an existing inventory item.
+   - **Delete Item:** Remove an inventory item from the system.
+   - **Search Items by Name:** Search for items by their name.
+   - **Count Items:** Get the total number of items.

-2. **Receiver Management**
+2. **Supplier Management**
-   - **Add Receiver:** Allows users to create receiver profiles.
+   - **Create Supplier:** Allows users to create supplier profiles.
-   - **Get All Receivers:** Retrieve a list of all receiver profiles.
+   - **Get All Suppliers:** Retrieve a list of all supplier profiles.
+   - **Get Supplier by ID:** Retrieve a specific supplier by its ID.
+   - **Update Supplier:** Update the details of an existing supplier.
+   - **Delete Supplier:** Remove a supplier from the system.
+   - **Count Suppliers:** Get the total number of suppliers.

-3. **Driver Management**
+3. **Order Management**
-   - **Add Driver:** Allows users to create driver profiles.
+   - **Create Order:** Allows users to create orders for inventory items.
-   - **Get All Drivers:** Retrieve a list of all driver profiles.

-4. **Surplus Post Management**
-   - **Add Surplus Post:** Allows donors to post details of surplus food.
-   - **Get All Surplus Posts:** Retrieve a list of all surplus food posts.
+   - **Get All Orders:** Retrieve a list of all orders.
+   - **Update Order:** Update the details of an existing order.
+   - **Delete Order:** Remove an order from the system.
-   - **Get Surplus Post by Food Type:** Retrieve surplus food posts filtered by food type.
+   - **Filter Orders by Supplier:** Retrieve orders filtered by supplier ID.

-5. **Assignment Management**
-   - **Create Assignment:** Assigns a surplus post to a receiver and a driver.
-   - **Get All Assignments:** Retrieve a list of all assignments.

-6. **Surplus Record Management**
-   - **Create Surplus Record:** Records the delivery of a surplus post by a driver.
+   - **Count Orders:** Get the total number of orders.

-7. **Error Handling**
+4. **Error Handling**
+   - **Invalid Payload:** Returns an error if the input payload is invalid.
-   - **Not Found:** Returns an error if a requested item is not found.
+   - **Not Found:** Returns an error if a requested item, supplier, or order is not found.
-   - **Unauthorized Access:** Returns an error if a user tries to perform an action without necessary permissions.

 ## Requirements
 * rustc 1.64 or higher